The Indian and the Cupboard Lesson and Activities

 This post contains affiliate links.
 Please visit our disclosure page for more information.

-A Classic Book Perfect for Reluctant Readers.
+The Indian and the Cupboard Lesson and Activities - A Classic Book Perfect for Reluctant Readers.

 It was easy to come up with a wealth of The Indian in the Cupboard by Lynne Reid Banks Lesson and Activities.
 The book is rich with concepts and topics to discuss from magic to history to friendship and this book will enthrall even the most reluctant reader.
 I have had so much fun reading this book with my students and extending the excitement with book extension activities.
 You can find the standards and discussion questions in our Indian and the Cupboard Curriculum.